helmetjs/helmet/README.md

 app.disable('x-powered-by')
 ```

 **Limitations:** There might be other telltale signs that your site is Express-based (a blog post about your tech stack, for example).
-This might prevent hackers from easily exploiting known vulnerabilities in your stack, but that's all it does.
+And if a hacker wants to hack your site, they could try Express (even if they're not sure that's what your site is built on).

-### IE, restrict untrusted HTML: ieNoOpen
+### Internet Explorer, restrict untrusted HTML: ieNoOpen

 **Trying to prevent:** Some web applications will serve untrusted HTML for download.
-By default, some versions of IE will allow you to open those HTML files *in the context of your site*, which means that an untrusted HTML page could start doing bad things in the context of your pages.
+By default, some versions of Internet Explorer will allow you to open those HTML files *in the context of your site*, which means that an untrusted HTML page could start doing bad things in the context of your pages.
 For more, see [this MSDN blog post](http://blogs.msdn.com/b/ie/archive/2008/07/02/ie8-security-part-v-comprehensive-protection.aspx).

 **How to use Helmet to mitigate this:** Set the `X-Download-Options` header to `noopen` to prevent IE users from executing downloads in your site's context.